 The woman's scowl grew deeper.
 She scoffed.
 "What do you mean who am I?
 You dare show cheek when you're already in trouble.
 Oh, I don't see - "

 "Who are you?" the woman mimicked him in a mock-baby tone.

 "I'm Darke," he said as darkness fell again.

 The woman screamed.
 Where once bright grey eyes had gleamed, there now lay two black voids.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LisaEPotterWrite a Review